-Jason Linder chairs the Global Investigations and Anti-Corruption practice.
+Jason Linder chairs the Global Investigations and White Collar Criminal Defense practice.
 He returned to the firm in May 2017 after serving as a senior Foreign Corrupt Practices Act (FCPA) prosecutor in the U.S. Department of Justice.
 He represents corporations, executives and prominent individuals in sensitive, high-stakes internal and government-facing investigations across a wide range of business sectors.
 These include financial services and investment firms, healthcare, medical devices, life sciences, automotive and aerospace, manufacturing, transportation services, extractives (oil, gas and mining), entertainment, high tech, real estate and retail.

 Jason’s practice emphasizes white collar criminal matters and crisis management, including internal investigations, compliance counseling, transactional due diligence and defense of clients before government enforcement agencies around the world.
 He focuses on representing companies and individuals before the U.S. Department of Justice, U.S. Attorney’s Offices around the country and the Securities and Exchange Commission as well as other U.S. and international law enforcement and regulatory agencies.
 Jason also represents clients in matters involving data privacy and security, cross-border civil disputes, international arbitration, class actions and high-stakes litigation in federal and state courts.

 Jason brings to his practice extraordinary knowledge and experience acquired during a decade working as a federal prosecutor.
 Well-versed in criminal investigations and jury trials, he knows firsthand how prosecutors think, how they navigate a case and what they want to achieve.